rdg922/wordle/README.md

-# Collisions
+# Wordle remake

-Approximates the numbers of pi
+An attempt at recreating the game wordle, base code taken from https://github.com/rdg922/collisions

 # Getting Started with Create React App